Constraining minimally extended varying speed of light by cosmological chronometers

 \section{Abstract}

 At least one dimensionless physical constant (\textit{i.e.}, a physically observable) must change for the cosmic time to make the varying speed of light (VSL) models phenomenologically feasible.
 Various physical constants and quantities also should be functions of cosmic time to satisfy all known local laws of physics, including special relativity, thermodynamics, and electromagnetism.
-Adiabaticity is another necessary condition to keep the homogeneity and isotropy of three-dimensional space \cite{Lee:2022heb}.
+Adiabaticity is another necessary condition to keep the homogeneity and isotropy of three-dimensional space.
 To be a self-consistent theory, one should consider cosmic evolutions of physical constants and quantities when one derives Einstein’s field equations and their solutions.
-All these conditions are well satisfied in the so-called minimally extended varying speed of light (meVSL) model \cite{Lee:2020zts}.
-Unlike other VSL models, we show that the redshift-drift formula of the meVSL model is the same as standard model one.
+All these conditions are well satisfied in the so-called minimally extended varying speed of light (meVSL) model.
+Unlike other VSL models, we show that the redshift-drift formula of the meVSL model is the same as a standard model.
 Therefore, we cannot use this as an experimental tool to verify the meVSL.
 Instead, one can still use the cosmological chronometers (CC) as a model-independent test of the meVSL.
-The current CC data cannot distinguish meVSL from the standard model (SM) when we adopt the best-fit values of $H_0$ and $\Omega_{m0}$ from the Planck mission.
-However, the CC data prefer the meVSL when we choose Pantheon's best-fit values of them.
+The current CC data cannot distinguish meVSL from the standard model (SM) when we adopt the best-fit values (or Gaussian prior) of $H_0$ and $\Omega_{m0}$ from the Planck mission.
+However, the CC data prefer the meVSL when we choose Pantheon22 data.